ppone/docs/guides/importing-data.md

 ### Rolling back imports

 Did your import not turn out the way you expected?
 Not a problem!
 You can rollback any import with the click of a button provided it happened within the last 3 days.
 Simply open the import in the dashboard and click the red **Rollback Import** button.

+There is a limit on the size of imports that can be rolled back.
+If your import has more than a few thousand records then you might not be able to rollback.
+The exact limit depends on the complexity of your records (i.e. number of line items).